austinf615alt/filesharing-perms/README.md

 </p>
 <p>

--On Domain-Controller Virtual Machine, add the non-administrator domain user (baboro.Jim in this case) within the "ACCOUNTANTS" security group within Active Directory Users and Groups.
+- On Domain-Controller Virtual Machine, add the non-administrator domain user (baboro.Jim in this case) within the "ACCOUNTANTS" security group within Active Directory Users and Groups.

 </p>
 <br />